 A Night on Buddy’s Bench emerged from our family experience with death.
 Within a period of a few months, we lost Esther, my highly functional ninety-three-year-old mom; Rose, our adorable three-year-old cousin; and our very vital seventy-eight-year-old Aunt Kay.
-We were fortunate to be supported by wonderful Hospice caregivers, who helped us begin to let go of fear and learn instead to be present to our loved ones’ end-of-life journeys.
+We were fortunate to be supported by wonderful Hospice caregivers, who helped us begin to let go of fear and learn instead to be present to our loved ones’ end of-life journeys.

-A Night on Buddy's Bench
+Ann and Ira at the book launch event for A Night on Buddy's Bench

 All profits from A Night on Buddy’s Bench are donated to Hospice and other non-for-profit organizations.